konijntjesbroek/coding_dojo/belts.md

 ## White Belt
 You are at the beginning of your journey.
 “White” symbolizes purity, you have not experienced the horrors and joys of programming.
 In other words, you have never touched a programming language.
 ### Requirements for elevation:
 - Familiarize with the “Coding Dojo” server and its channels.
 - What areas of programming are you most interested in?
 Think about what you want to achieve...
 - Choose a programming language that fits your goals C C++ Python Java C# JavaScript, Or another popular language.
-###### Note: You don't have to "stick" to one language.
+*Note: You don't have to "stick" to one language.*
-###### Note: If you're already familiar with one programming language, let us know so you get promoted.
+*Note: If you're already familiar with one programming language, let us know so you get promoted.*

 Once you feel ready, mention the @Staff role and request an elevation to the Yellow belt.

-[
-2:18 AM
-]
-Billy-Bertrand
-:
+## Yellow Belt
-@Yellow Belt : You know what programming is and chose a programming language.
+You know what programming is and chose a programming language.
 This color symbolizes sunlight.
 Here, you will learn basic programming concepts that will serve as a foundation of your entire journey to Mastery.

-Requirements for elevation: Understand and know how to use ->
+### Requirements for elevation: Understand and know how to use ->

-1 - Variables
+- Variables
-2 - Conditional statements
+- Conditional statements
-3 - Loops
+- Loops
-4 - Functions
+- Functions
-5 - (Extra) pointers
+- (Extra) pointers
-6 - Work on programming challenges in#🧠-challenge-proposals  and submit your solutions in the #📥-challenge-submissions channel.
+- Work on programming challenges in#🧠-challenge-proposals  and submit your solutions in the #📥-challenge-submissions channel.
-7 - Submit a project (in the #📥-project-submission  channel) that showcases the required skills.
+- Submit a project (in the #📥-project-submission  channel) that showcases the required skills.
-8 - Submit at least three(3) new challenges for future Yellow Belt

-Note: Remember to use the “HELP” space in case you need help with one of the requirements.
-Do not hesitate.
+- Submit at least three(3) new challenges for future Yellow Belt *ote: Remember to use the “HELP” space in case you need help with one of the requirements.
+Do not hesitate.*
 [
 2:28 AM
 ]